tommcdo/vim-express/README.md

 to capitalize from the cursor to the beginning of the next sentence, or `ycap` to capitalize every word in the paragraph.

+### Buffer-local mappings

+When you want a mapping to apply only to the current buffer, prepend `<buffer>` to the left hand side of the mapping.

+    :MapExpress <buffer>cd '/* ' . v:val . ' */'

 ### NOTE

 At the time of loading your `.vimrc` file, the commands `:MapExpress` and